-Customers do not want to use the video solution
+Customers do not want to use the video claims solutions

 This is one of the most common issues for the company.
-Ultimately, they have decided to use a video inspection tool for their customers to improve their experience and support them in every possible way.
+Ultimately, they have decided to use a video claims solutions for their customers to improve their experience and support them in every possible way.
 The reasons why your customers might not want to use your video tool are all listed above.

 Tool performance issues